Norway Ice Climbing Trips 2020

 When do we go?

 Norway offers reliable conditions from mid December to the end of March and, for 2020, we are offering 3 separate weeks of adventure right in the heart of the season.
 The first team will head out for a week in Rjukan between January 26 and February 2nd.
-We then have a second week in Rjukan between 2nd and 9th February and our Hemsedal week will run from 16th to 23rd February.
+We then have a second week in Hemsedal between 2nd and 9th February.

 How much will it cost?